FerrenaAlexander/FerrenaBulkRNAseq/README.md

 devtools::install_github("FerrenaAlexander/FerrenaBulkRNAseq")
 ```

+The dependency package `fgsea` is a bioconductor package which seems to
+require compilation to install, so if prompted you should install that
+with compilation.

 <!-- ## Example -->
 <!-- This is a basic example which shows you how to solve a common problem: -->
 <!-- ```{r example} -->